Middle school Gifted Program

 The teacher checklist is completed by a student's sixth grade teacher in most cases, or the student's mid-level teachers if placement occurs during the seventh or eighth grade year.

-All eighth grade students are exited from the gifted program at the end of their eighth grade year.
-High school curriculums are designed to meet the needs of gifted students through AP and honors level classes.
+Students are exited from the gifted program at the end of their eighth grade year.
+At the High School level, a variety of programs and options are available to address student educational needs.
 While attending high school, gifted students can take part in the Mentorship program offered through the gifted office.